kubernetes/kubernetes/docs/user-guide/labels.md

 ```

 The former selects all resources with key equal to `environment` and value equal to `production`.
-The latter selects all resources with key equal to `tier` and value distinct from `frontend`.
+The latter selects all resources with key equal to `tier` and value distinct from `frontend`, and all resources with no labels with the `tier` key.
 One could filter for resources in `production` excluding `frontend` using the comma operator: `environment=production,tier!=frontend`

 ### _Set-based_ requirement

 _Set-based_ label requirements allow filtering keys according to a set of values.
-Matching objects must have all of the specified labels (i.e. all keys and at least one of the values specified for each key).
 Three kinds of operators are supported: `in`,`notin` and exists (only the key identifier).
 For example:

 ```
 environment in (production, qa) tier notin (frontend, backend) partition
+!partition
 ```

 The first example selects all resources with key equal to `environment` and value equal to `production` or `qa`.
-The second example selects all resources with key equal to `tier` and values other than `frontend` and `backend`.
+The second example selects all resources with key equal to `tier` and values other than `frontend` and `backend`, and all resources with no labels with the `tier` key.
 The third example selects all resources including a label with key `partition`; no values are checked.
+The fourth example selects all resources without a label with key `partition`; no values are checked.
 Similarly the comma separator acts as an _AND_ operator.
 So filtering resources with a `partition` key (no matter the value) and with `environment` different than  `qa` can be achieved using `partition,environment notin (qa)`.
 The _set-based_ label selector is a general form of equality since `environment=production` is equivalent to `environment in (production)`; similarly for `!=` and `notin`.